PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Introduction

 \section{Introduction}

-Streaming graphs, composed of a series of continuous graphs, are prevalent in real-world systems, such as dynamic social networks~\cite{sekara2016fundamental}, ongoing communication topologies~\cite{khrabrov2010discovering}, etc. Analyzing these streaming graphs allows systems to offer more valuable services, including hotspot tracking~\cite{yu2013anomalous}, behavior analysis~\cite{rossi2013modeling}, and advertising recommendations~\cite{yin2023next}.
+Streaming graphs, composed of a series of continuous graphs, are prevalent in real-world systems such as dynamic social networks~\cite{sekara2016fundamental} and ongoing communication topologies~\cite{khrabrov2010discovering}, among others.
+Analyzing these data allows systems to offer more valuable services, including hotspot tracking~\cite{yu2013anomalous}, behavior analysis~\cite{rossi2013modeling}, and advertising recommendations~\cite{yin2023next}.
 For example, event propagation can be predicted through the analysis of dynamic social networks~\cite{khafaei2019tracing}.
-However, these graph data often contain personal private information, such as user relationships and purchase records, which hinders the sharing of these graphs.
+However, these graph data often contain personal privacy information, such as user relationships and purchase records, which hinders the sharing of these data.

-\textit{Differential privacy} (DP)~\cite{dwork2006calibrating}, regarded as the gold standard in the privacy community, has been applied to safeguard the privacy of graph data~\cite{sala2011pygmalion}.
+\textit{Differential privacy} (DP)~\cite{dwork2006calibrating}, regarded as the gold standard in the privacy research community, has been applied to safeguard the privacy of graph data~\cite{sala2011pygmalion}.
 The core idea of DP is to ensure that the presence or absence of a single node or edge has a limited impact on the final output.
-Most previous works on differentially private graph analysis focus on developing specialized methods for specific tasks, such as degree distribution~\cite{hay2009accurate} and clustering coefficient~\cite{wang2013learning}.
-However, these task-specific solutions are not versatile enough to accommodate arbitrary downstream analysis tasks, limiting their applicability.
+Most previous works on differentially private graph analysis aim to develop specialized methods for specific tasks, like degree distribution~\cite{hay2009accurate} and clustering coefficient~\cite{wang2013learning}.
+However, these task-specific solutions are not versatile enough to accommodate arbitrary downstream tasks, limiting their applicability.